Gasoline Powered Hummers

 If it does not help, then think weak pumps located in both tank(s), blocked lines, a bad switch-over valve/tank selector, clogged fuel filter etc. I have high flow pumps.
 At ignition and idle I have 15 PSI and when accelerating I have up to 30 PSI.
 (I have a Whipple supercharger that needs the high flow pumps).

-I think I might have solved my problem of intermittant engine stalling.
+I think I might have solved my problem of intermittent engine stalling.
 While checking things underneath I noticed that two hoses had slipped in the ~1/2" crack between the gas tank and the frame.
 One of these was a fuel line (couldn't tell if it was the supply or return line).
 The fuel runs in a hard line (to/from the engine) on top of the frame rail until it gets near the middle of the tank, where it is connected to a rubber hose that goes up to the top of the tank.
-The hose appears to have a little extra length in it-perhaps to facilitate dropping the tank.
+The hose appears to have a little extra length in

 The same stalling behavior also occurred under some trail conditions too.
 Maybe in this case a small amount of flex between the body and frame rail could have caused the pinching as well.